← back to methodeutics

 Given two experimental outcomes from the same starting state with different perturbations, identify the branching condition that explains the divergence.

 The function takes three snapshots instead of two.
 The shared start is the control.
 The two branch endpoints are the experimental outcomes.
 The shared ground (battery, fuel pump, spark) is what held across both experiments, ruling out those variables as causes.
-The divergent keys (alternator, radiator, engine) are the figure.
-Within the figure, the code identifies which perturbation (alternator vs. radiator) correlates with the outcome change (stalled vs. running).
+The divergent keys (connector_a, connector_b, engine) are the figure.
+Within the figure, the code identifies which perturbation (connector A vs. connector B) correlates with the outcome change (stalled vs. running).

-Bi-abduction on branch A alone says: "the alternator changed and the engine stalled."
+Bi-abduction on branch A alone says: "connector A was wiggled and the engine stalled."
 True, but not causal.
 It could be coincidence.
-Tri-abduction adds the counterfactual: "the radiator changed and the engine didn't stall."
+Tri-abduction adds the counterfactual: "connector B was wiggled and the engine didn't stall."
 The comparison between branches supports a causal claim: same starting state, different perturbation, different outcome.
 Under controlled conditions (no hidden confounding, adequate measurement), the perturbation that changed the outcome is the candidate cause.

 Beyond programs: branching in the wild